fortran-lang/stdlib/README.md

 ## Using stdlib in your project

-The stdlib projects exports CMake package files and pkg-config files to make stdlib usable for other projects.
+The stdlib project exports CMake package files and pkg-config files to make stdlib usable for other projects.
 The package files are located in the library directory in the installation prefix.

 For CMake builds of stdlib you can find a local installation with